-If the PLAYER receives a technical in any of the follow ring categories, it will be class If the PLAYER receives a technical in any of the following categories, it will be classified as a Flagrant Technical. ical.
-INFRACTION PROFANITY OBSCENE GESTURES INAPPROPRIATE BEHAVIOR FIGHTING ОТНЕ R any inappropriate language including using the Lord's name in vain OTHER any inappropriate gesture OTHER abusive behavior of opposing team members, including any inappropriate remarks.
+PLAYER INFRACTION INFRACTION 50 PROFANITY OBSCENE GESTURES INAPPROPRIATE BEHAVIOR FIGHTING ОTHER any Inappropriate language Including using the Lord's name in vain OTHER OTHER abusive behavior of opposing team members, including any ineppropriete remarks.
 ABSOLUTELY NO TAUNTING OTHER anytime and anywhere on the premises of a CYO game.
-OTHER slamming the ball with the intent to hit someone deliberately throwing the ball hard at the officials, shoving, deliberate physical contact toward another person OTHER
+OTHER slamming the ball with the intent to hit someone deliberately throwing the ball hard at the officials, shoving deliberate physical contact toward another person spitting biting or kicking a player GTHER

-ACTION:
+PENATLY: